malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 crystal structures.
 ](../Projects/MLCrystals/figures/dim_reduction_PCA.svg){#fig:dim_reduction_PCA width=85%}

-With the linear dimensionality reduction not providing adequate separation of the crystal structures there are a suite of non-linear methods which could be more suitable for this problem.
+With the linear dimensionality reduction of PCA not providing adequate separation of the crystal structures there are a suite of non-linear methods which could be more suitable for this problem.
-The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm finds the nearest neighbours of every point in space, using it to find a low dimensional representation where points share the same neighbours.
+The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm finds the nearest neighbours of every point in the untransformed space, using the nearest neighbours to build a topological representation of the dataset.
-The low dimensional representation has the same local structures as the original high dimensional data,
+This topological structure can then be projected onto a lower dimensional plane, where the chosen representation minimises the difference between the topology of the high and low dimensional representations.
-The UMAP dimensionality reduction of @Fig:dim_reduction_UMAP of the relative angles shows a distinct separation between the liquid state and all the crystal states.
+This algorithm results in a low dimensional representation that has the same local structures as the original high dimensional data, The UMAP dimensionality reduction of @Fig:dim_reduction_UMAP of the relative angles shows a distinct separation between the liquid state and all the crystal states.
-This firstly indicates that UMAP is a fantastic tool for the visualisation of these datasets, and additionally that separation of each of the crystals is possible using an clustering algorithm.
+This firstly indicates that UMAP is a useful tool for the visualisation of these datasets, and additionally that separation of each of the crystals is possible using an clustering algorithm.